Evidence of Alpha in a Momentum-Regime Switching Strategy Applied to Digital Assets

 8. Return Distribution Properties

-The strategy's daily return distribution exhibits negative skewness (-0.95) and high excess kurtosis (23.0), consistent with inheriting the fat-tailed distribution of its underlying assets.
+The strategy's daily return distribution exhibits positive skewness (0.42) and high excess kurtosis (13.8), consistent with inheriting the fat-tailed distribution of its underlying assets.
+The positive skewness is a favourable characteristic, indicating a slight right-tail bias in returns.

 Autocorrelation

-The Ljung-Box test yields Q = 28.75 (p = 0.001), indicating statistically significant but economically small serial dependence.
-All individual lag autocorrelations are below 0.06 in magnitude.
+The Ljung-Box test yields Q = 41.2 (p < 0.001), indicating statistically significant serial dependence, though individual lag autocorrelations remain below 0.10 in magnitude.

 9. Drawdown Analysis